Your definitive guide to launching your start-up in Canada in 2025 and beyond.

 Your family is eligible to join you in Canada.

-While awaiting your permanent residence status, it is crucial to keep IRCC updated on your start-up’s progress, as approval rates declined to 51% in early 2023 from a historical average of 75%.
+While awaiting your permanent residence status, it is crucial to keep IRCC updated on your start-up’s progress, including demonstrating ongoing business establishment in Canada to maintain eligibility, as approval rates declined to 51% in early 2023 from a historical average of 75%.

 IRCC officers routinely refuse SUV applications when applicants show minimal progress, present poor business models, or lack serious intent.